 5. Tasks performing.

 Later comes the performing of the stated tasks according to the stated milestones.
 Each task performed shall undergo initial testing by the developers.
-QA test the product too.
+Quality Assurance tests the product too.

 6. Cooperation with the customer.